katarinadvornak/TAK-Strategic-Game-AI/README.md

   - **Example**: Enter `1,1` to drop one piece on the first square and one on the next.

 ### Notes

+## What you can do
+- You can play against a Minimax Heurisitic Agent or against an Agent that uses a ANN.
+You can also train nets     using two different trainers.

 - **First Two Moves**: Only flat stones can be placed, and they must be your opponent's stones.
 - **Piece Limits**: Keep an eye on the remaining pieces displayed next to the hotbar.